optimumpr/Optogram/README.md

 If you can't/want set Battery optimization to Not optimized and you don't receive notifications after a while (more than 30 minutes) please enable Keep-Alive Service instead.

+## UnifiedPush PUT to POST gateway

+I tested the Telegram web push notifications, but it seems they are not reliable at all and so I came back to use Simple push.

+Simple push is quite reliable, but it uses PUT and UnifiedPush only supports POST.

+In order to avoid that, it's necessary to use a gateway that converts from PUT to POST.

+I wrote 2 different gateway implementations, one in [Python](https://github.com/drizzt/Mercurygram/tree/Mercurygram/Gateways/Python) and one in [Rust](https://github.com/drizzt/Mercurygram/tree/Mercurygram/Gateways/Rust).

+The Rust implementation is live at https://p2p.belloworld.it/ and it's currently used, by default, by Mercurygram.

+My live instance only accepts Telegram servers IP ranges (https://core.telegram.org/resources/cidr.txt) in order to avoid abuses.

+Since ntfy supports PUT the gateway is **not** used if you use it as distributor.

 ## Why the name Mercurygram?